ryan-ahrari/Dell-Resilient-Kubernetes-Cluster-Availability/README.md

 ```
 <br> </br>

-Once you have the data directory, you can apply the persistent volume files that will be used to bind the pod to a particular worker nodes data directory by doing
+Once you have the data directory, you can apply the persistent volume files that will be used to bind the pod to a particular worker nodes data directory, and then deploy the actual etcd cluster by doing

 ```
    kubectl apply -f {YAML FILE}